Drago-03/BoxBoxBox/README.md

 3. Commit your changes: `git commit -m 'Add amazing feature'`
 4. Push to the branch: `git push origin feature/amazing-feature`
 5. Open a Pull Request

+### Development Guidelines

+- Follow the established code style and patterns
+- Write tests for new features
+- Update documentation as needed
+- Ensure all animations are performant and accessible
+- Python backend code must follow PEP 8 guidelines

 ## 📝 License